National College Resources Foundation Hosts 8th Annual Gala & Fundraiser

 — NCRF Founder and Executive Director, Dr. Theresa Price

 Mistress of Ceremony, Pat Prescott, from 94.7 the Wave Radio will preside over the star-studded event which will include performances by Grammy winning and Grammy nominated artists Evelyn “Champagne” King, Freddie Fox, Jazz in Pink, NAJEE, Johnny Britt, Marcus Miller and Paul Jackson Jr. Ensemble, Dave Koz, and many other surprises.
-The lineup will also include a DJ Showcase between Los Angeles’ own DJ JiJi Sweet and DJ Flava Show out of Washington D.C.
+The lineup will also include a DJ Showcase featuring West Coast born DJ JiJi Sweet and East Coast DJ Flava out of Washington D.C., along with appearances from comedian Michael Colyar, World Boxing Champion Shawn Porter, and NBA star Trevor Ariza.

 “The gala is an exciting time for us because it gives us an opportunity to salute and honor those who are trailblazers for our community and communities across the nation who truly make a difference in the lives of young people, said Dr. Price, Founder and Executive Director of NCRF.
 She shares her passion and commitment to this work, saying “We want to make an impact.
 We want to make sure we engage, empower and educate young people and their families.
 Our students need to know they can count on us regardless of background, identity, gender, race and socioeconomic background.
 All students matter.
 We need them as much as they need us.”